TechDufus/techdufus.github.io/_setup/Hardware.md

 ### Speakers {#hardware-speakers}

 I have used the [Creative T100 Speakers](https://us.creative.com/p/speakers/creative-t100) for a few years now and they have some pretty stellar sound.
 No complaints here.

+### Headphones {#hardware-headphones}

+I use the [Sony WH-1000XM5](https://electronics.sony.com/audio/headphones/headband/p/wh1000xm5-b)'s.
+I'm a big fan of noise cancelling headphones since my office is pretty noisy.
+The room next-door is our HVAC, I have a portable A/C unit, [walking pad](https://www.urevo.com/products/spacewalk-3s-treadmill), air purifier, and children all make a lot of noise which necessitates noise-cancelling vs. open-ear style headphones.

+My last pair that I used for YEARS was the [Bose QuietComfort 35 II](https://global.bose.com/content/consumer_electronics/b2c_catalog/worldwide/websites/en_ae/product/qc35_ii.html) headphones which were great, but just getting old and worn.